 Thus, dancers who were not initially in the list of 54 were added and some of the initial 54 dancers were not included in the analysis, as it became clearer which dancers would be more or less relevant, based on my purposive sampling strategy.

-The final list of dance videos I watched and analysed consisted of 1,028 videos.
-In 4.6.1, I will explain how I analysed the videos and the dance.
+The final list of dance videos I watched and analyzed consisted of 1,028 videos.
+In 4.6.1, I will explain how I analyzed the videos and the dance.

 Youtube Algorithm Impact

 A final consideration with regards to sampling for the videos I searched for using YouTube, has to do with how YouTube itself influences the results of the search when looking for videos and, therefore, how this impacts on sampling.

 Sampling was influenced not only but my strategy and decisions, but also by what I was able to find online and the way in which Google and YouTube (which belongs to Google) work.

 As Pietrobruno (2014) notes, YouTube runs algorithms that interact with users, as they upload videos, add tags, like videos, post comments, in a recursive process.

 These algorithms influence the visibility of videos and will have influenced the ways in which YouTube responded to my queries.

 This raises the question of what type of sampling strategy this human/machine interaction is.

 I would suggest that this could be identified as ‘virtual snowball sampling’.
 Baltar and Brunet (2012) use this expression for their research, which employed surveys administered via Facebook.